Article

 Consular processing

-Regardless of whether you’re in the US when your visa is approved, or traveling outside the country, you will need to go to a US consulate or embassy abroad for a visa stamping appointment (also known as a visa interview).
+Whether you’re in the US when your visa is approved or traveling outside the country, you will need to go to a US consulate or embassy abroad for a visa stamping appointment (also known as a visa interview).

-Note: You can only book a visa stamping appointment after your visa petition has been approved by the US Citizenship and Immigration Services (USCIS).
+Note: You can only book a visa stamping appointment after the US Citizenship and Immigration Services (USCIS) has approved your visa petition.

 A request for additional evidence (RFE) from USCIS could slow down the petition approval process.
 If you receive an RFE, you might be stuck outside the US for longer than expected.